Test Your VPN: Is It Working?

 In this guide we will explain those main types of VPN tests:

-- Advanced tests – These types of tests require technical skills to get it properly working correctly, some developers have put together available tools for in-depth testing.
-Those test tools are available in Github and are open source, however, oftentimes require programming skills and not necessary for an average user.
+- Advanced tests – These types of tests require technical skills from the VPN checker.
+Some developers have put together available tools for in-depth “is my VPN working” type of testing.
+Those test tools are available in Github and are open source, however, oftentimes require programming skills and are not necessary for an average user.

 So what results will the VPN test expose?